richard-shan/fabRepo/docs/lessons/week1/gitlab.md

 <br>

+For my documentation, I decided to go with an HTML-heavy approach.
+As such, all of my videos and images are in HTML code as opposed to using markdown.
+I chose to use HTML not only because I had prior experience with it, but also because HTML offers far more features compared to markdown such as built-in centering functions.
+In order to take advantage of those features and ensure seamless interoperability, I decided to go with a full out HTML approach so that HTML tags and markdown syntax wouldn't interfere with each other.

 ## Configuring YML File

 To setup the navigation menu and overall configuration of my site, I have to edit the mkdocs.yml file stored under the root directory of the site.
 This is what the file looks like: